MChoc/Sensorthon/Workshop/2. Device Registration/README.md

 10. Check the provided Sensorthon_EduKit_Policy
 11. Click "Create thing"
 ![Register_Thing_Policy](/Workshop/2.%20Device%20Registration/Register_Thing_Policy.png)
-12. Download all 5 certificates and save them in your project workspace (these will be needed later to communicate securely with AWS IoT Core)
+12. Download all 5 certificates and save them in your project workspace (these will be needed later to communicate securely with AWS IoT Core).
+When downloading, rename the certificates according to the naming scheme below.
+We will be referring to them by these names in further workshops.
 ![Certificates](/Workshop/2.%20Device%20Registration/Certificates.png)